 Childminders are self-employed and therefore can set their own working hours.
 They can be very flexible, many offering before and after school and holiday care as well as full day care.
 Childminders often offer drop off and pick up services to playgroups and schools.
 Childminders who are part of a quality assured childminder network can also provide free early education for three and four year olds.
 They are usually paid on an hourly basis at a rate negotiated with the parent.
-For further information about childminding and childminding networks visit the National Childminding Association website.
+For further information about childminding and childminding networks, visit the Professional Association for Childcare and Early Years (PACEY) website.

-Day nurseries are staffed by qualified and experienced people - managers and room leaders must be qualified to a Level 3 childcare qualification and 50% of the other staff must hold relevant Level 2 qualifications.
+Day nurseries are staffed by qualified and experienced people - managers and room leaders must be qualified to a level three childcare qualification and 50% of the other staff must hold relevant level two qualifications.
 There are staff ratios that must be in place.
-As part of the Ofsted registration process all staff will have to be checked for their suitability to work with children via the Criminal Records Bureau.
+As part of the Ofsted registration process, all staff will have to be checked for their suitability to work with children via the Criminal Records Bureau.

 Most day nurseries are registered to deliver free places for three and four year olds.

 Sessions offered can be from two and a half hours to four hours during term time, some every weekday, others several days a week.
-Similar to day nurseries, staff must be suitably qualified, experienced and have a valid CRB certificate to ensure their suitability to work with children.
+Similar to day nurseries, staff must be suitably qualified, experienced and have a valid Disclosure and Barring Service (DBS) certificate to ensure their suitability to work with children.
 Some groups may offer wraparound care to extend the sessions.